fengjixuchui/AES-DPA/README.md

 ### DPA

-Run the DPA implementation providing it with a trace file to attack
+Run the DPA implementation, providing it with a trace file to attack

 ```
 make dpa
 ```

-A sample trace file is provided at ...
+Two sample trace files are provided. `traces-one.dat` contains a trace set recorded from a software AES implementation with no countermeasures implemented. `traces-two.dat` contains a trace set recorded from the software AES implementation utilising masking.